classchartspro/classchartspro.github.io/README.md

 # ClassChartsPro

-### A cute frontend for classcharts with themes and other cool features
+### A good looking frontend for classcharts with themes and other cool features

+---